datacarpentry/astronomy-python/_episodes/06-photo.md

 ## Summary

-In this lesson, we used photometry data from Pan-STARRS to draw a color-magnitude diagram.
+In this episode, we used photometry data from Pan-STARRS to draw a color-magnitude diagram.
 We used an isochrone to define a polygon and select stars we think are likely to be in GD-1.
 Plotting the results, we have a clearer picture